Bergis1610/Software_Engineering_LesChevalier/README.md

 ### Docker Image Repository:

-Kaffi server image is pushed Docker Hub, you must first name your local image using your Docker Hub username and the repository name that you created through Docker Hub on the web.
+Kaffi server image is pushed to Docker Hub, you must first name your local image using your Docker Hub username and the repository name that you created through Docker Hub on the web.

 Checking all the docker images in the system, to see the listed prototype_web, use command: